isomerpages/scamshield/_home/About Us.md

 ### Your privacy is our priority

 We value your privacy and protect your data with utmost care.
-The ScamShield Bot follows strict security measures to keep your information safe and confidential.
-We cannot read your other chats on WhatsApp.
+The ScamShield Bot and Apps follow strict security measures to keep your information safe and confidential.
+The Bot cannot read your other chats on WhatsApp, and the Apps cannot read any SMSes coming from saved contacts.

+When you submit a report to the ScamShield Bot or the Apps, the SPF will only be able to see the information you have submitted.